cfshi/coronavirus/MREB.app.md

 # 10.2 Who will recruit each type of participant?

-See above (__JD__: avoid repetition when possible)
+See above (__JD__: avoid repetition when possible) __CS__ I think it’s OK to repeat since the “above” is a few section past and it’s easier to just repeat.

+The research team will post the recruitment message on social media and there is no exclusion of the potential participants except age (i.e., 16+) and internet access to the survey.

 # 11.1 Describe sequentially, and in detail all data collection procedures in which the research participants will be involved (e.g., paper and pencil tasks, interviews, focus groups, lab experiments, participant observation, surveys, physical assessments etc. —this is not an exhaustive list).
 Include information about who will conduct the research (include tasks done by assistants, translators, transcriptionists etc.), how long it will take, where data collection will take place, and the ways in which data will be collected (e.g., computer responses, handwritten notes, audio/video/photo recordings etc.).

 The study recruitment message will be circulate on social media and whoever view the message and are interested in this survey will proceed to the survey.
 The potential participants will read the study summary and information and consent terms.
-Once they decide to proceed and agree with the term (i.e. age 16 or older).
-They will start the survey.
+Once they decide to proceed and agree with the term (i.e. age 16 or older), they will start the survey.
 The potential participants are informed that they can stop the participation anytime during the survey.
 When they complete the survey, the information they provide will be stored automatically and safely on cloud storage.
 The whole survey will take about 15 minutes.

 # 11.2 Describe your data analysis methods, (e.g. statistical analysis, textual analysis, NVIVO, etc.)?

-__JD__: Even if you think this form is just a formality, I think filling in here could be very helpful to _us_ in terms of thinking about our plans.
-Demographic variables will be analyzed with descriptive statistics.
-Normally and non-normally distributed continuous variables will be analyzed as mean and standard deviation, and median and interquartile range respectively.
-Categorical variables will be calculated as counts and percentages.
+Statistical analysis will be the main method of the survey data.
+To describe the base features of the data, we will use descriptive statistics to present patterns of sociodemographic variables in graphics.
+We will also apply regression analysis to examine the relationship between variables of interest to identify associations.
 The results will be presented as a proportion with a 95% confidence interval.

 # 14.18 Discuss any potential benefits to the participants, scientific community and/or society that justify involvement of participants in this study.